 Most of the subject site is currently vacant and undeveloped, with a mix of farmland and forested areas.
 A large hydro corridor easement traverses the lands diagonally.
 The Davidson Stormwater Management Pond is located towards the center of the subject site, on the north side of the hydro corridor.
 It includes a sanitary pump station at its north end which serves the existing developed area immediately to the north and is intended to provide service to the Stittsville South lands.

-There are six private properties located along the southern boundary of the lands, fronting onto Flewellyn Road, and one private property on the eastern boundary fronting Shea Road, all of which, do not form part of the subject site.
-These parcels are identified as Holdout Parcels in Figure 1.
+There are five private properties located along the southern boundary of the lands, fronting onto Flewellyn Road which do not form part of the subject site.
+These parcels are identified as Holdout Parcels 1 and 2 in Figure 1.